Sacramento Business Attorney Trevor Carson

 Our Sacramento business attorney is able to offer flat rate legal fees for a variety of business matters.
 For example, we offer flat legal fees for business entity formations.
 We have a great gauge on the amount of time required for numerous tasks because of our extensive experience, which provides the opportunity to offer flat fees.

-Initial meetings with our Sacramento business attorneys are always free.
+Initial meetings with our Sacramento business attorneys are offered at a reduced rate hourly rate.
 Our lawyers will outline their fees and other potential costs relating to your matter.
 This provides our clients with the best financial understanding prior to moving forward.

 Hourly Rate Legal Fees with Caps

 Our business law firm also provides services based on hourly rates.
 For transactional matters, such as a contract or asset purchase agreement review, our business lawyer will charge at an hourly rate.
 In some circumstances, the lawyer may cap the charges.
 Should the matter exceed the estimated time, the client is not on the hook for additional charges because of the cap.

 Our law firm also charges hourly rates for business litigation.Every case varies dramatically depending on the industry, facts, and parties.
 Hence, business litigation is complex and we cannot offer flat fees at this time.

 Our law office is located in Sacramento, California.
 But, we represent businesses throughout Sacramento County, Sutter County, San Joaquin County, Placer County, El Dorado County, Yolo County, and Butte County.
 Carson & Kyung ALC have an expanded reach with the help of technology.
 We also represent several international businesses, including business from China, European Union, and South America.

 Business Law Attorney Radio Advertisement